Ashland Road Policies for use of

 - Potting Table/Sink use – There is one potting table in the hallway of greenhouse 19 that may be used for preparing media and filling pots.
 Clean up all of your things immediately when you are done so that the table is available for others to use.

-There is a sink in the hallway of greenhouse 18 that may be used for washing pots, however, you must get prior permission from Michelle Brooks to use the sink due to the difficulty in cleaning the soil trap.
+There is a sink in the hallway of greenhouse 18 that may be used for washing pots, however, you must get prior permission from the Plant Growth Facility Coordinator to use the sink due to the difficulty in cleaning the soil trap.
 Brush any loose dirt out of the pots into the trash can to avoid clogging the drain.
 If you notice the water draining slowly, the soil trap may be full…contact Richard Martin for cleaning.
 You may not store dirty pots in hallway for any period of time…Cleaned pots may be stacked on the sink for a short time for drying.
 As soon as they are dry, they should be moved to the appropriate storage area.
 Please do not use the sink in the hallway of greenhouse 19 or greenhouse 20 for washing pots as there is no soil trap on those sinks!

 - Disposal of unwanted material –Several trashcans are located in the greenhouse hallways.
 These are for collection of daily general trash (plant trimmings, disposable gloves, paper trash, the occasional dead plant) and will be emptied twice weekly by greenhouse staff.
 Currently, MU is not keeping plant material waste separate from general trash so there is no need to separate trash at this point.